 - execution entity, executing ACR.

-A detection entity detects the need, or potential need, for ACR by monitoring various aspects, such as UE's location or predicted/expected UE location or receiving notification of user plane path change, and indicates to the decision-making entity to determine if the ACR is required.
+A detection entity detects the need, or potential need, for ACR by monitoring various aspects, such as UE's location or predicted/expected UE location or receiving notification of user plane path change or EES (onboard a satellite) satellite coverage availability information and indicates to the decision-making entity to determine if the ACR is required.
 The EEC, EES and EAS can potentially perform the detection role.